alicechang29/coding-challenge/Notes.md

 Run this command to update the db:
 `psql -f fsCodingChallenge.sql fsCodingChallenge`

+# Model

+- Select users and filter based on params passed in, return user_id
+- Take the user_id(s) and filter locations based on params, return locations

 # API

 How to make a get request with filtering?